finmath/finmath-smart-derivative-contract/src/site/markdown/index.md

 ### Visualization and Demonstration

 The package `net.finmath.smartcontract.demo`contains a visualization of a smart derivative contract.
 This is a Java FX application.
-Run `VisualiserSDC`.
+Run `VisualiserSDC` or `scripts/start-demo-visualization.sh`.

 ### Valuation Service (ReST service)